-Ghislaine Maxwell deposition transcripts for defamation case released
+Ghislaine Maxwell deposition transcripts for 2016 case released

 The depositions were taken as part of a lawsuit brought against Maxwell by Virginia Roberts Giuffre, who had accused her of aiding Epstein in the abuse of Giuffre before she was an adult.
 The lawsuit was eventually settled.

-Lawyers for Maxwell, 58, had argued that the documents reflecting seven hours of interviews over two days should remain sealed, in part to protect her right to a fair trial in July on charges that she helped Epstein traffic and sexually abuse teenage girls in the 1990s.
+Lawyers for Maxwell, 58, recently argued that the documents reflecting seven hours of interviews over two days should remain sealed, in part to protect her right to a fair trial in July on charges that she helped Epstein traffic and sexually abuse teenage girls in the 1990s.

 They noted that portions of the transcripts relate to perjury charges in the indictment she faces.
 She has pleaded not guilty.